htrajan/ht-drawsteel/Bestiary/Human Death Cultist.md

 **Special**
 Each target must have died during this encounter

-Effect: Each target returns to life with their full Stamina, but they die at the end of the encounter or if the death cultist is killed.
-If the target dies a second time, they can be brought back to life by this ability again.
+Effect: Each target revives with their full Stamina.
+They immediately die at the end of the encounter or if the death cultist is killed.
+A target can be revived multiple times by this ability.

+**Supernatural Insight**

+The death cultist can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.